Ventus218/SAP-assignment-03/README.md

 Obviously when applying event-sourcing commands that are not valid for the current state of the domain entity will just be ignored.

-This is a bit of a burden for the client but it guarantees read-after-write consistency keeping the command side stateless.
+This is a bit of a burden for the client but it allows to decouple command side and query side and make them independently replicable.
+(Notice that since the system is based on eventual consistency and ES the result of applying a command may still change)

 ## Deployment